ebenezerraph/news-app/README.md

 ## Features
 - Fetches news from multiple sources using a News API
-- Searches for news article using keywords.
+- Searches for news articles using keywords.
 - Simple and responsive UI

 ## Improvements
-Although I followed the tutorial step-by-step, I later decided to go off course and make some improvements.
+Although I followed the tutorial step-by-step, I later decided to go off-course and make some improvements.
 These improvements include:
 - Overall Code Structure - With the help of Claude, I modified, re-formatted and refractored the entire code structure to improve performance.
 - Logs - Made the logs more informative for better debugging.
 - Error Handling - Created a function to handle errors effectively, and return the right error messages to the client.